 The EDL Utility is a Win32 utility for accessing the Qualcomm Emergency Download interface on Qualcomm processors.

-Note: The usage has changed and now requires an explicit /r
+Note: The usage has changed and /e

 Qualcomm processors support two different protocols, "Sahara" and "Firehose".
 Sahara is supported in ROM and is always present.
 Firehose is implemented in downloadable loaders in ELF format.